Ariosophy: Thule Society

 In 1918 Sebottendorff made contact with Walter Nauhaus, a member of the Germanenorden who headed a "Germanic study group" called the Thule Gesellschaft (Thule Society).
 The name of Nauhaus's original Thule Society was adopted as a cover-name for Sebottendorff's Munich lodge of the Germanenorden Walvater when it was formally dedicated on August 18, 1918, with Pohl's assistance and approval.
 Sebottendorff states that the group was run jointly by himself and Nauhaus.
+Nauhaus was later executed by communists during the German Revolution.